-Keep in mind that Crawl Errors are given first priority.
-This means that if your URLs aren’t important, they won’t have an impact on the search results.
+Keep in mind that Crawl Errors are given priority.
+If your URLs aren’t important, they won’t impact the search results.
 The following is a list of current pages that are returning errors.
 The importance of fixing broken links is revealed in this report.
-These pages will have an impact on the current search results unless they are fixed.
-Avoid letting Google alert you to any broken links, and make it a habit to wipe them out on a regular basis.
+These pages will impact the current search results unless they are fixed.
+Avoid letting Google alert you to broken links, and make it a habit to wipe them out regularly.

 How to fix broken links in WordPress

 We’ve demonstrated four alternative ways to locate broken links in WordPress.
-Let’s now discuss about how to quickly and easily fix broken links in WordPress.
+Next, let’s discuss how to quickly and easily fix broken links in WordPress.

-Redirecting a broken link to another page is the best approach to fix it.
-If you changed an article’s contents to a new location, for example, you’ll need to redirect it to the newer article.
+Redirecting a broken link to another page is the best fix.
+For example, if you changed an article’s contents to a new location, you’d need to redirect it to the newer article.

-Similarly, if an article is no longer available, viewers should be sent to a comparable page that is closely linked to the content of the previous item.
+Similarly, if an article is no longer available, viewers should be sent to a comparable page closely linked to the content of the previous item.
 Set up 301 redirects to accomplish this.

 The Redirection plugin must first be installed and activated.

 To set up redirects, go to Tools » Redirection page after activation.
-In the ‘Source URL’ column, enter the old broken link, and in the ‘Target URL’ field, enter the new URL.
+Then, enter the old broken link in the ‘Source URL’ column, and in the ‘Target URL’ field, enter the new URL.

-Then, to save your changes, click the ‘Add redirect’ button.
-You may now test this by going to the previous broken link, which will take you to the updated page.
-Replace all broken links on your website with the same procedure.
+Then, click the ‘Add redirect’ button to save your changes.
+You may now test this by going to the previously broken link, which will take you to the updated page.
+Next, replace all broken links on your website with the same procedure.